-- Being in good work is usually protective of health while poor quality work, stressful jobs, and unemployment, particularly long-term unemployment, contribute significantly to poor health and low wellbeing and increase the risk of mortality.
+- Being in good work is usually protective of health, while poor-quality work, stressful jobs, and unemployment, particularly long-term unemployment, contribute significantly to poor health and low wellbeing and increase the risk of mortality.
 Manchester needs to ensure all jobs are of good quality as efforts to increase employment are introduced after the pandemic.
-The labour market situation before the pandemic influenced and impacted the labour market during the pandemic. - The impacts of COVID-19 containment measures have fallen the most on low-paid workers and have had significant health and health inequality impacts. - As Manchester's economic challenges become clearer through 2021, it is important that those most at risk of being employed in poor quality work or of being unemployed are supported the most to protect their health as well as livelihoods.
-This includes younger people, those on low pay and insecure contracts and some workers from ethnic minority groups.
-Manchester is seeing positive indicators that the economy is recovering and the Council and partners have promoted groups such as long term unemployed or those with health conditions into sectors with vacancies or labour/skill shortages.
+The labour market situation before the pandemic influenced and impacted the labour market during the pandemic. - COVID-19 containment measures have mostly affected low-paid workers and have had significant health and health inequality impacts. - As Manchester's economic challenges become clearer through 2022, it is important that those most at risk of being employed in poor-quality work or of being unemployed are supported the most to protect their health and livelihoods.
+They include younger people, those on low pay and insecure contracts, and some workers from ethnic minority groups.
+Manchester is seeing positive indicators that the economy is recovering, and the Council and partners have promoted groups such as the longterm unemployed and those with health conditions into sectors with vacancies or labour/skill shortages.